 Once your Mosaic site is live and you have checked the site and redirects are working correctly, you may want search engines to re-index your site, to update the entries that users will be searching for.

 This is an advanced feature and is not essential – search engines re-index sites regularly anyway.
 However, for important sites, and to protect search rankings, it is useful to do this as soon as possible.
-The most relevant places to do this are:
+To request Google Search re-indexing, use Google Search Console (login with Google account required; see also information on Wikipedia).
+Other major search engines provide their own methods for requesting re-indexing.

 Submitting updates to the Google Search index falls outside of the Mosaic web service, but local IT Support Staff can assist.
 The Mosaic platform provides technical support in several ways: site Visibility settings control the robots.txt file; and for each visible site a Sitemap file is provided at /sitemap.xml for submitting a list of all site pages to Google.